TheGloriousGenesis/CS_Learning/Machine_Learning/Overview_ML/README.md

 \frac{\partial J (\theta_{i}\theta_{j})}{\partial \theta_{i}} = -\frac{x}{M}\sum_{i=1}^{m}\left ( \left ( \theta_{i} + \theta_{j} x^{(1)} \right ) - y \right )
 $$

-The update comprises the gradient and step value, when the gradient (derivative in regards to the weight) is negative, we know we are heading in the right direction to the minima as the second term is added to the weight in the previous iteration because we need to increase the value of the weight to get closer to it (and vice versa)
+The update comprises the gradient and step value, when the gradient (derivative in regard to the weight) is negative, we know we are heading in the right direction to the minima as the second term is added to the weight in the previous iteration because we need to increase the value of the weight to get closer to it (and vice versa)

 **Always ensure you choose the correct value for alpha! :smile:**

 ## Overview - Regularisation